CenterPoint Energy Inc. (CNP) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in CenterPoint Energy Inc. (NYSE: CNP) Right Now?

-CenterPoint Energy Inc. (NYSE: CNP) has a price-to-earnings ratio of 23.55x that is above its average ratio.
-Additionally, the 36-month beta value for CNP is 0.88.
-There are mixed opinions on the stock, with 11 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for CenterPoint Energy Inc. (NYSE: CNP) is 22.39x, which is above its average ratio.
+Moreover, the 36-month beta value for CNP is 0.88.
+Analysts have varying opinions on the stock, with 11 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for CNP is $32.54, which is $2.51 above the current price.
-The public float for CNP is 628.70M and currently, short sellers hold a 1.31% ratio of that float.
-The average trading volume of CNP on May 12, 2023 was 3.67M shares.
+The average price recommended by analysts for CenterPoint Energy Inc. (CNP) is $32.54, which is $3.98 above the current market price.
+The public float for CNP is 628.70M and currently, short sellers hold a 1.31% of that float.
+On May 19, 2023, CNP’s average trading volume was 3.78M shares.

 CNP’s Market Performance

-CNP stock saw a decrease of -0.96% in the past week, with a monthly decline of -2.48% and a quarterly a decrease of 4.40%.
-The volatility ratio for the week is 1.73%, and the volatility levels for the last 30 days are 1.82% for CenterPoint Energy Inc. (CNP).
-The simple moving average for the past 20 days is -1.76% for CNP’s stock, with a -0.10% simple moving average for the past 200 days.
+CNP stock saw a decrease of -4.91% in the past week, with a monthly decline of -6.78% and a quarterly a decrease of -2.10%.
+The volatility ratio for the week is 1.98%, and the volatility levels for the last 30 days are 1.91% for CenterPoint Energy Inc. (CNP).
+The simple moving average for the last 20 days is -5.76% for CNP stock, with a simple moving average of -4.87% for the last 200 days.

 Analysts’ Opinion of CNP